DevSDK/devsdk.github.io/_includes/post-announce.md

 ---

-### This post was written by English beginner

-**This announcement is showen on English page only.**

-I've started learning English since **Feb 2018**.

-Please understand me when I use wrong words or grammar.
+**I'm not a native English speaker.
+Please understand misspells or wrong grammar.**

-If you find some mistake or non-understandable sentence, please write comments below.
+If you find some mistakes or improvement points, Please leave a comment below.

 ---
 <br>